Lithium-Ion drives the Future

 The image of cars of different brands developed by massive advertising budgets .
 Through product placement in movies and elaborate sales centers, a high value of the car is suggested, although all the cars stuck in traffic driving at the same speed.
 For many people, the car is next to the house, the most expensive product that is purchased for own appreciation.

-The fuel that a car burns in the course of its operational phase of approximately 200,000 miles, may sum up to $ 30,000 (depending on local tax) and is often more expensive as the whole car.
-In addition, no one knows at the time of car purchase how the gas price will develop.
+The fuel that a car burns during its operational phase of approximately 200,000 miles (ca. 321,869 km), may sum up to $30,000 (depending on local tax) and is often more expensive as the whole car.
+In addition, no one knows during car purchase how the gas price will develop.
 The money ends up in the pockets of the oil companies and oil states, not in the automotive industry!

-Summarized, the major car makers only have the ability to manufacture engines, the rest of the value chain is lost.
+Summarized, the major carmakers only can manufacture engines, the rest of the value chain is lost.

 The electric car value chain